WesselHampsink/quickclasses/readme.md

 ```

 - `itemsScope`
   `string` String of querySelector of in which all filterable items are located.
 Please use this option when also using QuickPagination, that way the QuickFilter class only filters items within scopes, and not the clones in the pages from QuickPagination.
-Defaults to null, which will means that the document will be used to select the filterable items from.
+Defaults to parent of the items that are found, which will means that the document will be used to select the filterable items from.

+- `keyupDebounce`
+  `int` Defaults to 200 ms. Amount of miliseconds that have to be debounced before filtering via a text or search input.

 # new QuickPagination({options})